antaalt/shader-validator/README.md

 ### Linting

 You cant lint your code in real time through this extension:
-- WGSL uses [Naga](https://github.com/gfx-rs/naga) as backend for linting
+- WGSL relies on Naga.
-- GLSL uses [glslang-rs](https://github.com/SnowflakePowered/glslang-rs) as backend.
-It provide complete linting for GLSL trough glslang API bindings from C.
+- GLSL relies on Glslang.
-- HLSL uses [hassle-rs](https://github.com/Traverse-Research/hassle-rs) as backend.
-It provides bindings to directx shader compiler in rust.
+- HLSL relies on DirectX shader compiler on desktop, Glslang on the web (see below).

 ### Autocompletion